 Buying an existing domain is a double-edged sword!
 It may both be a positive and a negative thing at the same time.
 It is a great move simply because you acquire it easily.
 However, a new domain that is available for you may have history already.
 If the history is positive, you have an advantage here.
 The fact that Google recognizes it puts you on a great position to build on it.
 However, this can also be perilous.
 If this domain was associated with questionable material such as pornography, spam content or even gambling, you might be buying a banned domain unknowingly.
 Legit marketplaces always offer you validated domain names.
 However, you need to perform your own background checks for domain names that you are acquiring from other people.
 If you find that it has some history that Google knows of, everything is okay.
 If there is some history that Google cannot access, you should smell a rat.
 The domain may have previously gotten banned.
 The seller may be trying to dupe or scam you.
 Background checks will save you a lot of trouble that may affect you and your business in future.
 On the other hand, this has the potential to bring losses to your business.

-A good domain name may just be the reason why a potential customer is not buying your products.
+The perfect domain name may just be the reason why a potential customer is not buying your products.
 Your domain name may be too long to remember.
 Another potential customer may find it difficult to recall its spellings and even pronunciation.
 You may view these as being trivial issues.
 However, such issues may cause you to miss out on potential customers.
 People often misunderstand the meaning of a perfect domain name.
 They perceive this to mean a complex domain name.
 However, a perfect domain is simple and short.
-It should also be memorable enough so that anyone can easily recall it when they want to check out your products and services.
+It should also be memorable, ensuring that anyone can easily recall it when they want to access your products and services.
 Use the recommended tips above to create your own perfect domain name for your business.